Carnitine: Supporting Energy Metabolism and More

 Incorporating more carnitine into one’s diet doesn’t have to be a daunting task.

-It’s as simple as identifying and consuming carnitine-rich food sources, considering carnitine supplement options, and integrating these into one’s meal planning.
+It’s as simple as identifying and consuming carnitine-rich sources, considering carnitine supplement options, and integrating these into one’s meal planning.

 Carnitine-rich Food Sources

-, chicken, and fish are some of the foods that are rich in carnitine, which can boost one’s energy metabolism.
+Beef, chicken, and fish are some of the foods that are rich in carnitine, which can boost one’s energy metabolism.

 Incorporating these into your diet can help avoid the risks associated with carnitine deficiency, such as chronic fatigue and muscle weakness.